pyvista/pyvista/docs/tools/plotting.rst

 IPython Interactive Plotting Tools
 ----------------------------------

-``pyvista`` comes packed with several interactive plotting tools to make using the filters a bit more intuitive (see :ref:`ipy_tools_ref`).
+PyVista comes packed with several interactive plotting tools to make using the filters a bit more intuitive (see :ref:`ipy_tools_ref`).
 If in an IPython environment, call one of the tools on an input dataset to yield widgets that will control a filter or task in an interactive rendering scene.